 What is it?
 Where did it come from?
 How does it help my business?

-These are just a few of the questions that could be swimming around your head whenever someone mentions a new tech buzzword such as edge computing.
 You might roll your eyes and sigh, thinking that this is yet another way tech companies pretend they’ve invented the wheel.
 This time it’s different.
 This time it makes sense.
 This time, your business really will benefit from the reinvention of the wheel.

 In a nutshell, edge computing is where devices that once relied on the cloud for processing and communication can now do it themselves.
 Edge computing works with devices that are equipped with intelligent functionality, allowing them to process their own information and only send vital information to the cloud.
 This has come about as a reaction to the millions of new Internet of Things (IoT) devices that are connected to the cloud.
 The sheer number of IoT devices around means that the bandwidth of the cloud is compromised, which in turn creates huge latency issues amongst other things.